theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 One cannot deny that this pandemic has made us revisit our ways of working.
 If we look at the brighter side of it, the pandemic brought out the agility in humans.
 It forced us to revisit our ways of functioning, to improve our efficiency.
 We were willing to push the boundaries of our comfort zone.
 We teamed up globally, we pooled resources, accelerated our research, fine-tuned practices, and pushed innovation to bring out a plethora of vaccines that work in different ways.
 This pandemic even made us develop the first m-RNA vaccines for use on humans.

-I am far from romanticising this situation, but I cannot deny the silver line either.
+I am far from romanticising this situation, but I cannot deny the (thin) silver line either.

-While on the one side, the world was developing vaccines using new technologies, our own ICMR and Bharat Biotech went back to the generations-old technique of making an inactivated whole virion vaccine.
+While on the one side the world was developing vaccines using new technologies, our own ICMR and Bharat Biotech went back to the generations-old technique of making an inactivated whole virion vaccine.
 In theory, the vaccine was safe.
 What we needed was data to back up the theory ("theory" in the colloquial sense, not the scientific sense) and the claim.

 In February, when we had asked our doctor about vaccinating our parents, the doctor had asked us to wait for a while (perhaps given the co-morbidities that our parents have).

 By the beginning of April 2021, all this had changed.
 By then, the general sentiment of the medical community was in favour of both the vaccines, because they now had more data.
-My parents’ doctors cleared them for vaccination (with "any of the two vaccines").
+Our doctor cleared our parents for vaccination (with "any of the two vaccines").
 That was all that we needed.
 We booked appointments for the next day, and got them both their first shot.
 Meanwhile, I had spoken about the vaccines to a couple of others in the field, read about them, and watched interviews with renowned professionals.
 That convinced me that the vaccines were safe and efficacious.
-And that the m-RNA vaccines were not any better than the two we had.
+And that the m-RNA vaccines were not much better than the two we had.

 Why was I waiting for m-RNA?
 One, m-RNA vaccines, they said, would work better on people that have the condition I had.
-Two, I am an early adopter new technologies.
+Two, I am an early adopter of new technologies.
 The second reason was not important, but the first was.
 Later, I got to know that m-RNA vaccines were not conclusively better than Covaxin or Covishield.
 Also, I knew that those vaccines would take a long time to come into the Indian market, and I had no intention to wait months.
 In hindsight, I am glad I decided not to wait.

 ## The first dose